tworx/MQTTDroidDemoClient/README.md

 MQTTDroid has to be installed in order to use this application, and should be properly configured to connect to an MQTT broker.
 To verify that the connection with the server is working it might be of help to run the broker in foreground with verbose output enabled.

-The sample app consists of a single activity with several buttons, the first thing to do is to click on 'Bind Auth', which triggers the transmission of an authorization request to MQTTDroid.
+The sample app consists of a single activity with several buttons, the first thing to do is to click on 'BIND AUTH', which triggers the transmission of an authorization request to MQTTDroid.
 At this point the client should be listed inside MQTTDroid and could be allowed through the switch on the right of the app name.
-Coming back to MQTTDroidDemoClient it should automatically bind to the proxy service, otherwise the button 'Bind Proxy' could be clicked, a toast should appear notifying that the app is now allowed to transmit.
+Coming back to MQTTDroidDemoClient it should automatically bind to the proxy service, otherwise the button 'BIND PROXY' could be clicked, a toast should appear notifying that the app is now allowed to transmit.

-By clicking on one of the two 'PUB ..' buttons of the third row a publish is sent to MQTTDroid and, if the client is allowed, the message should be forwarded to the broker.
+By clicking on one of the two 'PUB ..\*' buttons of the third row a publish is sent to MQTTDroid and, if the client is allowed, the message should be forwarded to the broker.
-The two 'SUB ..' buttons send a subscribe to MQTTDroid, the subscribed topics are different and the corresponding 'Pub ..' buttons right below publish to those topics.
+The two 'SUB ..\*' buttons send a subscribe to MQTTDroid, the subscribed topics are different and the corresponding 'PUB ..*' buttons right below publish to those topics.
 After clicking on a subscribe button, the publish button below in the same column will send a message that should go to the broker and back to the client and finally printed on screed through a toast.

 The two red buttons are respectively an attempt to publish and subscribe to topics that are not present among those authorized, MQTTDroid should ignore the requests.